Fenugreek

 Organic Fenugreek Sprout Capsules

-Fenugreek, also known by its botanical name Trigonella foenum-graecum, is a plant with a long history in culinary arts, medicine, and cosmetics.
-Its seeds and leaves are valued worldwide and used in various cultures.
-Whether as a medicinal plant or a flavorful spice – fenugreek has secured a firm place in kitchens and natural medicine over centuries.
+Fenugreek, also known by its botanical name Trigonella foenum-graecum, is a plant with a long history in cuisine, medicine and cosmetics.
+Its seeds and leaves are prized worldwide and are used in various cultures.
+Whether as a medicinal plant or a flavourful spice, fenugreek has secured a firm place in cooking and naturopathy over the centuries.

 What is fenugreek?

-Fenugreek belongs to the legume family (Fabaceae) and originally comes from the Mediterranean region and Asia.
-The plant grows up to 60 cm tall and is characterized by its small, yellowish flowers and distinctive seeds.
-The seeds of fenugreek are small, hard, and have a diamond-like shape.
-They possess an intense aroma and a slightly bitter taste, which can be mellowed by roasting.
+Fenugreek belongs to the legume family (Fabaceae) and is native to the Mediterranean region and Asia.
+The plant grows up to 60 cm tall and is characterised by its small, yellowish flowers and distinctive seeds.
+Fenugreek seeds are small, hard and diamond-shaped.
+They have an intense aroma and a slightly bitter taste, which can be mellowed by roasting.

-In traditional medicine and Ayurveda, fenugreek has been used for its healing properties for thousands of years.
-However, this plant is also gaining increasing interest in modern science.
+In traditional medicine and Ayurvedic teachings, fenugreek has been used for thousands of years for its healing properties.
+However, this plant is also attracting increasing interest in modern science.

 The health benefits of fenugreek